NeoMaster831/Leizur/README.md

 > *as fast as you can,*

 Leizur is open-source osu!lazer cheat, is under development.
-After completing development, it'll be switched to private.
+It is currently going on private.

 # Requirements